tbold5/Junk-Dunker/README.md

 # Time to know your bin 🤔

-We are a passionate team of 6 whose mission is to teach people about recyling and environmental problems
+We are a passionate team of 6 whose mission is to teach people about recycling and environmental problems Visit our app at [here] (https://moretest-22401.firebaseapp.com/)

 # What is our purpose? 📡

 * Teach about environment
-* Universal color coded bins
+* Teach universal color coded bins
-* Better recycling
+* Better recycling habits
 * Fun educational content
-* For every age group
+* Appeal every age group

 # Requirements